testem/testem/README.md

 PhantomJS
 ---------

-If you have [PhantomJS](http://www.phantomjs.org/) installed in your system and the `phantomjs` executable is in your path.
-In development mode, Testem will use it automatically to run your tests for your convenience.
-For CI, PhantomJS will be one of the available browsers and will be made use of by default.
+PhantomJS will be picked up if you have [PhantomJS](http://www.phantomjs.org/) installed in your system and the `phantomjs` executable is in your path.
+Do a

+    testem launchers

+And verify that it's in the list.

 DIY: Use Any Test Framework
 ---------------------------